RRucking for Fat Loss, Strength, and Sanity — No Gym Required

 I ruck almost daily with:

-- Wolf Tactical weighted vest – 50 lbs of steel plates, front and back
+- Wolf Tactical weighted vest — 50 lbs in steel plates

-- CamelBak Motherlode rucking backpack – another 50+ lbs when training for heavy-load events
+- CamelBak Motherlode pack — another 50+ lbs when training heavy

-- Apple Watch Ultra 2 – for real-time heart rate tracking and calorie burn
+- Apple Watch Ultra 2 — for heart rate and zone tracking

 🧢 Quick Gear Picks